Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

-\gls{API} calls made by a user may take a significant amount of time before the result becomes available.
-Consider e.g. the service providing \gls{PV} power generation forecasts used as a running example for which fitting the user specific parameters involves training a neural network that might take several minutes to hours.
-On the other hand computing forecasts or optimized schedules might require a decent amount of time too, e.g. if computing an optimized schedule for a larger building involves solving a complex linear program.
-As such response times are different from typical values of web services we formulate it as an additional requirement: \req{FR08}{A user must be able to make calls to the API of the service which take several hours to compute.}
+\gls{API} calls made by an \gls{EMS} may take a significant amount of time before the result becomes available.
+Consider e.g. the service providing \gls{PV} power generation forecasts used as a running example for which fitting the system-specific parameters involves training a neural network that might take several minutes to hours.
+On the other hand, computing forecasts or optimized schedules might require a decent amount of time too, e.g. if computing an optimized schedule for a larger building involves solving a complex linear program.
+As such response times are different from typical values of web services, we formulate it as an additional requirement: \req{FR08}{An \gls{EMS} must be able to make calls to the \gls{API} of the service which may take several hours to compute.}

 Finally, it is well known that \emph{documentation} is important for the widespread adoption of \glspl{API} \cite{hunter_irresistible_2017,jin_designing_2018}.
 Here documentation refers to the description of the functionality of a service, in particular its \gls{API} and the data format for interactions with the latter.
 Furthermore, development efforts can be reduced by automatically generating the documentation from the corresponding source code, which is additionally beneficial as it prevents that changes in the code are not reflected in the documentation.
-The resulting final functional requirement is thus: \req{FR09}{A service provider should be able to automatically generate a documentation for the API of a service.}
+The resulting final functional requirement is thus: \req{FR09}{A service developer should be able to automatically generate a documentation for the \gls{API} of a service.}